Josh-H-555/Sveltekit-Blog-Template/README.md

 # TODO list to create your blog

-1. Create a favicon and put it in the static folder.
+1. Create a favicon and replace it in the static folder.

 2. Replace the placeholder photos in the assets folder, I recommend making the file names of the replacement photos the same though, to avoid issues.